EdoardoTosin/Zoom-Web-Client-Redirector/README.md

 ## Privacy policy

-Zoom Web Client Redirector does not collect any data of any kind.
+Zoom Web Client Redirector does NOT collect any data of any kind.

 ## Permissions